mrd0ll4r/bluesky_downloader/README.md

 Each log file is named after the Unix timestamp at which it was created.
 Every `entries-per-file` entries, the log file is rotated and compressed.
 On shutdown, the current file is compressed.
+Compression behaves the same as the Labeler logger.

 If `--save-blocks` is provided, the block data attached to each repo commit is saved in the output.
 This is encoded as base64, and quite large.